Hey there, fellow marketer.

 So throughout the article, you’ll know what you’re getting into, what you should do, and what you shouldn’t do.

 Chapter 1 – Our Take: SaaS Marketing in the 2020s

-Oh yeah, 2020 will go down as one of the most interesting years since… ever…for both cotton facemask makers and definitely the SaaS industry.
+Oh yeah, 2020, 2021, and now 2022, all will go down as some of the most interesting years since… ever…for both cotton facemask makers and definitely the SaaS industry.

 And like every period of its kind, new exciting opportunities are spawning and beginning to bloom as the dust settles all around you.